November 25, 2025

 Conditioning removes confounding by:

-• identifying possible confounding variables
+• identify possible confounding variables

-• measuring confounding variables
+• measure confounding variables

 • relationship b/t \(X\) and \(Y\) for cases with similar value of confounding variables \(W\).